The Ultimate Mobley Plan Guide

 The Mobley plan originally had a requirement that it could only be used in an eligible Connected Car Device.
 At present time, AT&T is not enforcing their SIM swapping policy, so using your SIM card in an AT&T compatible device is an option.
 But if AT&T ever does crackdown on the terms of service, and you don't have a Mobley to put your SIM card back into - you could risk losing the plan.

-As of early 2022, the current upgrade for the Mobley device is the Harman Spark, another Connected Car ODB device.
-However, the device does NOT work outside of the ODB-11 port or in a vehicle that is not in motion.
+For a time, the upgrade device for the Mobley device was the Harman Spark, another Connected Car ODB device.
+However, the Spark does NOT work outside of the ODB-11 port or in a vehicle that is not in motion.
 And upgrading to a Spark through AT&T may force you onto a plan designed for the Spark, which could result in losing the sweet $20/month unlimited plan.

 Right now, the only option to replace a malfunctioning or missing Mobley is to acquire one third party on sites like eBay.
 Because of the scarcity of the device and how unique this plan is, expect to pay a premium for this above the original cost you paid.